-The Company believes that cash and cash equivalents at September 28, 2019, together with cash flow from operations, will be sufficient to fund its operations and provide for growth for the next 12 months and into the foreseeable future.
+The Company believes that cash and cash equivalents at December 28, 2019, together with cash flow from operations, will be sufficient to fund its operations and provide for growth for the next 12 months and into the foreseeable future.
 The Company maintains cash in U.S. Treasury and other money market funds, some of which are in excess of federally insured limits.
 The Company expects to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to the Company, as well as other expansion opportunities.
-Such transactions may require the use of cash and have other impacts on the Company's liquidity and capital resources in the event of such a transaction.
-The recent acquisition of Destiny Homes did not have a significant impact on our liquidity or capital resources.
-Because of the Company's sufficient cash position, the Company has not historically sought external sources of liquidity, with the exception of certain credit facilities for its home-only lending programs.
+Such transactions may require the use of cash and have other impacts on the Company's liquidity and capital resources.
+The recent acquisition of Destiny Homes did not have a significant impact on our liquidity or capital resources of liquidity, with the exception of certain credit facilities for its home-only lending programs.
 However, depending on the Company's operating results and strategic opportunities, it may need to seek additional or alternative sources of financing.
 There can be no assurance that such financing would be available on satisfactory terms, if at all.
 If this financing were not available, it could be necessary for the Company to reevaluate its long-term operating plans to make more efficient use of its existing capital resources.
 The exact nature of any changes to the Company's plans that would be considered depends on various factors, such as conditions in the factory-built housing industry and general economic conditions outside of the Company's control.